alexnault/alexnault.dev/src/posts/dependency-inversion-principle-in-functional-typescript.md

 }
 ```

+This isn't ideal.
 We have just created a dependency from our domain to an implementation detail (HTTP) - crossing an architectural boundary and thus violating the [Dependency Rule](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 Furthermore, **because `signup` is coupled with `HttpClient`, `signup` can't be unit tested.** After all, the `HttpClient` implies HTTP calls...
 So, how can we solve this?
 How can we mock `HttpClient`?